Vyral/charletta-wilson/_posts/2021-01-26-dealing-with-anxiety-and-triggers.md

 This is how our nervous system works.
 When science tells us that we’re all inextricably linked, you better believe it’s true in more ways than one. **Understanding anxiety and triggers is so important, especially now.** So many, including myself, are having hard experiences that are changing us and our social behavior.

-As I support the development of trauma-informed leaders, recognizing and managing our own triggers is the quickest way to learn how to support others in their struggles.

 {% include pullquote.html %}

 Triggers are not the truth, but they are stealthy and powerful. **Triggers can be anything from the way someone looks at you to the sound of their voice, a loud noise, or even a smell.** How we recognize triggers is by experiencing them in our body.
 For me, it comes as a flash of heat, then a message.
 The message tells us that we have a need to be protected or feel safe.